Rhode Island is able to cram major experiences into a package no bigger than a postage stamp.

 Brown University, the Rhode Island State House, which was built in 1636, and the Taj Mahal and St. Peter’s Basilica in Vatican City are among the world’s largest self-supported marble domes.
 Providence was founded in 1636.

-Providence WaterFire: Best observed from private gondola ride along the Providence River, WaterFire is public art project consisting of eighty bright bonfires on the river.
+Providence WaterFire: Best observed from a private gondola ride along the Providence River, WaterFire is a public art project consisting of eighty bright bonfires on the river.

 The world-famous Rhode Island School of Design Museum is home to 100,000 artifacts ranging in age from antiquity to the present, including masterpieces by Picasso, Rodin, and Monet as well as an extensive collection of Asian art.